Ferrocene: Aromatic substitution

 Ferrocene is an aromatic substance.
 Electrophiles typically substitute onto, rather than add to, the cyclopentadienyl ligands.
 For example, a common undergraduate experiment performs Friedel-Crafts acylation with acetic anhydride and a phosphoric acid catalyst.
 Just as this reagent mixture converts benzene to acetophenone, it converts ferrocene to acetylferrocene.

-In the presence of aluminium chloride, Me_{2}NPCl_{2} and ferrocene react to give ferrocenyl dichlorophosphine, whereas treatment with phenyldichlorophosphine under similar conditions forms P,P-diferrocenyl-P-phenyl phosphine.
-Vilsmeier-Haack formylation using formylanilide and phosphorus oxychloride gives ferrocenecarboxaldehyde.
+In the presence of aluminium chloride, dimethylaminophosphorus dichloride (Me2NPCl2) and ferrocene react to give ferrocenyl dichlorophosphine, whereas treatment with dichlorophenylphosphine under similar conditions forms P,P-diferrocenyl-P-phenyl phosphine.
+Vilsmeier-Haack formylation using N-methylformanilide and phosphorus oxychloride gives ferrocenecarboxaldehyde.

 Unsubstituted ferrocene undergoes aromatic substitution more easily than benzene, because electrophiles can attack the metal ion before rearranging to the Wheland intermediate.
-Thus ferrocene reacts with the weak electrophile P_{4}S_{10} to form a diferrocenyl-dithiadiphosphetane disulfide.
-Mannich conditions suffice to iminylate ferrocene unto N,N-dimethylaminomethylferrocene.
+Thus ferrocene reacts with the weak electrophile Phosphorus pentasulfide (P4S10) to form a diferrocenyl-dithiadiphosphetane disulfide.
+Mannich conditions suffice to iminylate ferrocene to N,N-Dimethylaminomethylferrocene.
+For stronger electrophiles, the major reaction pathway is direct (exo) attack on the ring, without any metal participation.